 Second, the marginal/below average candidate that has been ranked but did not have many interviews would also be an ideal candidate to return for a second look.
-Some programs will rank their returning applicants a little bit higher for just showing interest by returning to the program.
-Usually, candidates don’t return unless they are really serious about a program.
+Some programs will rank their returning applicants slightly higher for just showing interest by returning to the program.
+Usually, candidates don’t return unless they are earnest about a program.
 A slight increase in the rank list can make the difference between matching and not matching.

-Finally, the other ideal candidate would be the interviewee who felt he/she really didn’t get the best impression of a program and wants to make a more informed decision on the day he/she will submit the rank list.
+Finally, the other ideal candidate would be the interviewee who felt he/she didn’t get the best impression of a program and wants to make a more informed decision on the day he/she will submit the rank list.
 Maybe the program director was absent.
-Perhaps you have a spouse that wants to remain in the area and you didn’t get the best impression on the interview, but the location would be ideal.
-Or, maybe you really like the people that you met, but you felt you didn’t get to meet the key players in the residency program on the day that you interviewed.
+Perhaps you have a spouse that wants to remain in the area, and you didn’t get the best impression on the interview, but the location would be ideal.
+Or, maybe you like the people you met, but you felt you didn’t meet the residency program’s key players on the day you interviewed.
 Whatever the case may be, the second look can help to reinforce that decision.

 How Do You Know You Should Come For a Second Look?

 - Did the interviewer suggest you come back for a second look?
-The program director will usually suggest to return for a second look if he/she is potentially interested in a candidate and think it may be of some benefit
+The program director will usually recommend to return for a second look if he/she is potentially interested in a candidate and think it may be of some benefit.

 - Did you get the cold shoulder during the interview process?
 Some interviews don’t go well for multiple reasons.
 That will happen from time to time.
 Your instinct is probably correct if you feel that is the case.
-In this situation, it is probably not worthwhile to return for the second look
+In this situation, it is perhaps not worthwhile to return for the second look.

 - How far down is the program on your rank list?
-If the program is very low on the order of your rank list and you are a very strong candidate, it is probably not worth the effort to return for the second look.
+If the program is very low on the order of your rank list and you are a reliable candidate, it is probably not worth the effort to return for the second look.

 - Is it reasonable to travel to the interview site?
 Some candidates live very far away from the prospective residency program.
-If it is going to be disruptive to return to the program due to travel costs or significant inconvenience (maybe you are in the midst of your medicine sub-internship and can’t miss a few days), it is probably not worth your effort.
+Suppose it will be disruptive to return to the program due to travel costs or significant inconvenience (maybe you are amid your medicine sub-internship and can’t miss a few days).
+In that case, it is probably not worth your effort.

 How Should You Behave/Present Yourself On The Day Of The Second Look?

-The program director or interviewer that asks you to return for a second look will often tell the candidate “we would love to have you return for an informal second look”.
-It is important to remember that there is no such thing as an “informal“ second look.
-A second look is really a second interview day and needs to be treated as such.
+The program director or interviewer that asks you to return for a second look will often tell the candidate, “we would love to have you return for an informal second look.”
+It is important to remember that there is no such thing as an “informal” second look.
+A second look is a second interview day, and you need to treat it as such.
 Wear your best interview clothes as you would have worn for your first interview.
-Be on your best behavior and be nice to all staff members just as you would have done for the initial interview.
-Remember… you still have not been admitted to the program and you are certainly not yet “one of the residents”.
+Be on your best behavior and be friendly to all staff members, just as you would have done for the initial interview.
+Remember, you still have not been admitted to the program, and you are certainly not yet “one of the residents.”

 What Should You Tell The Program Director Before You Leave?

-There are certain buzz words that have significance to the program director when meeting at the end of the second look day.
+Certain buzz words have significance to the program director when meeting at the end of the second look day.
 The program directors and admissions committees take these words very seriously.
 So, be careful what you say.
-If say the wrong thing, it may cause a different result than intended.
+If you say the wrong thing, it may cause a different result than intended.

-If you are still not sure after the interview day, it is appropriate to say “I really enjoyed my second look at the program but I am still considering my decisions.”
+If you are still not sure after the interview day, it is appropriate to say, “I really enjoyed my second look at the program, but I am still considering my decisions.”
 The program director/interviewer will usually understand.
-When/if you do decide to rank the program first, you can always contact the program and let them know.
+When/if you decide to rank the program first, you can always contact the program and let them know.

 Final Thoughts About The Second Look